linagora/openpaas-esn/docker/doc/run.md

 The default docker-compose descriptor can be found at the root or the current repository (check the docker-compose.yml file).

-You have to build the container before to launch OpenPaaS.
+You have to build the ESN container before to launch OpenPaaS.
 Go to the top repository folder then:

 ```
-docker-compose build
+docker-compose -f ./docker/dockerfiles/platform/docker-compose.yml build
 ```

 Note: If your have an error saying that the linagora/esn-base can not be found, you have to build it before.
 Refer to the 'dev' section below in this case.